taliweiss/tw-intro-to-lab-automation-project-requirements/Project3-Measuring minimum delay in arduino/README.md

  - Remove the delay statements and upload the code
  - Measure pulse width.
 What is the minimum time that the signal is HIGH and LOW? this is the overhead.
  - Take screenshots and add them to the README below.

+## even shorter blink
 - delay() is limited to 1 ms. Find a function that delays 1 microsecond.
  - Try different delays and measure the overhead.
  - Take screenshots and add them to the README below.